-- The BRANCH\PROTECTION build flag can be used to enable Pointer Authentication and Branch Target Identification. - The ENABLE\STACK\PROTECTOR build flag can be used to identify buffer overflows. - The W build flag can be used to enable a number of compiler warning options to detect potentially incorrect code. - W=0 (default value)
+- The BRANCH_PROTECTION build flag can be used to enable Pointer Authentication and Branch Target Identification. - The ENABLE_STACK_PROTECTOR build flag can be used to identify buffer overflows. - The W build flag can be used to enable a number of compiler warning options to detect potentially incorrect code.
+TF-A is tested with W=0 but it is recommended to develop against W=2 (which will eventually become the default).